 CBC reacts with our body in a different way than most other cannabinoids.
 Due to this, its therapeutic potential is relatively high.
 In particular, CBC has been thought to be a powerful anti-inflammatory and anti-bacterial compound.
-With a further understanding of this compound, more and more potential uses are arising.
+There isn’t a ton of research yet, but as we we get further understanding of this compound, more and more potential uses are arising.

-- Anti-Inflammatory: In an older study, CBC proved to be more effective than the anti-inflammatory drug, phenylbutazone.
+- Anti-Inflammatory: In an older study, CBC seemed to be more effective than the anti-inflammatory drug, phenylbutazone.
 When given equivalent doses of both compounds, CBC provided the same if not more of an effect.
-With the low toxicity of CBC and high toxicity of phenylbutazone, CBC is likely a better treatment option.
+With the low toxicity of CBC and high toxicity of phenylbutazone, CBC might be a better treatment option.

-- Anti-Depressant: In 2010, a study showed CBC, with the presence of THC, is an excellent anti-depressant.
+- Anti-Depressant: In 2010, a study showed CBC, with the presence of THC, is a possible anti-depressant.
 In particular, CBC also helped decrease immobility along with its anti-depressant properties.

-- Decreases Acne: In 2016, a study showed CBC decreases the production of sebum and reduces the effects of arachidonic acid, which in turn can relieve severe acne.
+- Acne: In 2016, a study showed CBC may decrease the production of sebum and reduces the effects of arachidonic acid, which in turn can relieve severe acne.

 - Neuroprotector: In 2013, CBC showed promise as a neuroprotector.
 It promotes cell survival during differentiation and reduces cell differentiation into astroglia.